Click the play button to hear my (not too cheesy) reading of the post.

 I suit up yellow-rubber-glove-style and assemble the arsenal—Comet, SOS pads, Windex and several noxious industrial cleaners, not to mention an old butter knife, for scraping as required.

 In a jiffy, the place is as spic and span as it’s gonna get, and the windowsill is back to bright white.
 Pooped, I crash in Graham’s room.
-He’s moved out of it temporarily and into the living room for the duration of my 2-night stay.
-I fall asleep listening to the chit-chat of he and Mike and the streetcars rumbling down St. Clair West Avenue.
+He’s moved out of his bedroom and into the living room for the duration of my 2-night stay.
+I fall asleep listening to the chit-chat of he and Mike in the room next door and the streetcars rumbling down St. Clair West Avenue.

 In the morning, I haul the bird out of the fridge and jam chunks of butter between skin and flesh because, you know, everything tastes better with butter, particularly turkey.

-At my feet, the two flat cats, Zelda (Mike’s cat) and Superbad (Graham’s kitty), start going crazy, dodging my steps between sink and stove before leaping onto the (now clean) windowsill.
+The two flat cats, Zelda (Mike’s cat) and Superbad (Graham’s kitty), twist in and out of my feet and then start going crazy, making a game of it by dodging my steps between sink and stove before leaping onto the (now clean) windowsill.
 They poke their heads into the pot of potatoes and the pan of brussel sprouts and pretty much everywhere I don’t want a cat.

 The distraction is good.
-When my mind isn’t occupied with a task, it floats into misery as I mentally go over all the missing ‘nots’ of Christmas without having my own anchor home in the province for my family to gather.
+When my mind isn’t filled with a task, it floats into misery as I mentally go over all the missing ‘nots’ of Christmas without an anchor home in the province for my family to gather.

 … not gonna hang stockings, not gonna flake into my own bed after frantic mid-night present wrapping whilst watching It’s a Wonderful Life and drinking Baileys, not gonna watch The Snowman movie and get shushed by my brother when I try to sing along… not gonna wake up first and enjoy a bit peace before my sons wake up.